flavorjones/nokogiri-html5-inference/README.md

 #    ]
 ```

-All of these return types respond to the same query methods like `#css` and `#xpath`, tree-traversal
-methods like `#children`, and serialization methods like `#to_html`.
+Both of these return types respond to the same query methods like `#css` and `#xpath`, tree-traversal methods like `#children`, and serialization methods like `#to_html`.

 ## Caveats

-The implementation is currently pretty hacky and only looks at the first tag in the input to make
+The implementation is currently pretty hacky and only looks at the first tag in the input to make decisions.
-decisions.
 Nonetheless, it is a step forward from what Nokogiri and libgumbo do out-of-the-box.

 The implementation also is almost certainly incomplete, meaning there are HTML5 tags that aren't handled by this library as you might expect.